hobrob/terabricks/temporals/README.md

 This is a wishlist of things that will be added in future releases on a best endeavours basis.

-- Permissive Precision Handling - Functions that enforce precision parity will be relaxed to allow times and timestamps of varying precision to be compared.
+- [ ] Permissive Precision Handling - Functions that enforce precision parity will be relaxed to allow times and timestamps of varying precision to be compared.
-- Timezone awareness - Period arrays will allow UTC offsets suffixed to time and timestamp values.
+- [ ] Timezone awareness - Period arrays will allow UTC offsets suffixed to time and timestamp values.
-- Table functions - A full interpretation of the set of function prefixed with TD_ is desirable, though may be difficult to implement in Unity Catalog due to a limitation whereby only scalar UDFs are allowed.
+- [ ] Table functions - A full interpretation of the set of function prefixed with TD_ is desirable, though may be difficult to implement in Unity Catalog due to a limitation whereby only scalar UDFs are allowed.
-- Optimize period array validation - Introduce a constructor function that embeds a validation watermark or checksum into period arrays.
+- [ ] Optimize period array validation - Introduce a constructor function that embeds a validation watermark or checksum into period arrays.
 This will reduce redundant format checks across UDF calls and improve runtime efficiency while preserving data integrity.

+Contributions are welcome, please see [CONTRIBUTIONS.md]() for more info.